How we can help

 We also offer diagnostic assessment services so that you can identify the specific needs of a cohort of students.
 Learning Centre has devised a well-respected diagnostic instrument to measure students’ academic language skills, which is widely used across Australian universities (MASUS: Measuring Academic Skills of University Students).
 MASUS is particularly valuable for supporting students from non-English speaking backgrounds in meeting the challenges of coursework and research.

-To find out more about how the Learning Centre can support your students see the information below or telephone Helen Drury (Head, Learning Centre) on 93513853.
+To find out more about how the Learning Centre can support your students see the information below or telephone Dr Bronwyn James, Head, Learning Centre, on 93513853.